Alextopher/advent-of-code/README.md

 ## Short descriptions

-Here is a sorry attempt to add short descriptions of each problem.
+Here is an attempt to add some tags to each problem.

 **Day 1**